 The singularity of the film is that the Christians in it talk about their testimonies of experience from the parents’ and the child’s perspectives, which are genuine, moving, and convincing.
 These testimonies tell the audience: As parents, how they should communicate with their children to truly help them and to break down the barriers between their children and them; as children, how they should do to kick their internet addiction and relate well to their parents.
 In addition to pointing out the practical path to breaking internet addiction for young addicts, this film also shows the details of how family members should care for and look after each other.

 The final song “Come Home, My Baby” allows the audience to look back upon the film.
-At the same time, it also conveys the’s call to those who are still living under Satan’s influence and suffering all kinds of harm and tortures of Satan.
+At the same time, it also conveys the Creator’s call to those who are still living under Satan’s influence and suffering all kinds of harm and tortures of Satan.
 In this film, God has saved not only Li Xinguang who was addicted to online gaming, but also his parents who were afflicted by Satan.
 As a result, they all have begun to take the right path in life, and gained release and freedom.
 God not only can save people from internet addiction, but moreover can save them from all the corruption of Satan.
 This is the important information this film conveys to the audience; even more, there is another meaning of coming back home implied in the film—returning to the embrace of the Creator!